NextronSystems/thor-manual/core/flags.rst

            Useful for concise forensic reports and streamlined analysis.

---print-licenses
+--list-licenses

-           Display all available THOR licenses in the terminal.
+           Display all available THOR licenses and exit.

 --eventlog